raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 [[[generic-theory-simple-colours]]]

 The LED matrix is an 8 x 8 grid.
-Each LED on the grid can be set to a different colour.Here is a list of variables for 24 different colours.
+Each LED on the grid can be set to a different colour.
+Here is a list of variables for 24 different colours.
 Each colour has a value for red, green, and blue:

 [[[ambient-colours]]]